ngntuli/swingy/README.md

 ## Description

-A minimalistic Java RPG game that can be played either on a GUI or a CLI or even allow switching between them during gameplay.
+A small Java RPG game that can be played either on a GUI or a CLI.
 The program needs to follow the Model-View-Controller architecture, automated Maven build and validate user input through annotation validation(Hibernate).
 Game data is persisted to a MySQL database upon game exit or at any moment the user decides to save a game state.

 ## Game Requirements